Adonis Georgiadis: Controversy

 Regarding the Athens Polytechnic Uprising, Georgiadis has claimed that "there was no one dead inside the Polytechnic School, not a single one!
-The Polytechnic Uprising is the foundational political myth of the ideological domination of the Left in Greece.
+The Polytechnic Uprising is the foundational political myth of the ideological domination of the Left in Greece".
 They got the police report of the previous day, of the same day and of the next day and whoever died in Attica of whatever reason became a victim of snipers."
 His statements have been criticized by the media.
 Syriza has called Georgiadis's claims an "ahistorical abjection".

 On 16 November 2017, Georgiadis announced that he would cease working as a telemarketer.
 A few days earlier he came under intense criticism after it was revealed that the healing effects supposedly provided by the nanotechnological jackets that he was promoting were in fact void and based on pseudoscience.
 Fellow telemarketer Makis Triandafillopoulos had been previously convicted of fraud for selling exactly the same model of nano jackets following an investigation by the Greek consumer protection agency.

 On February 1, 2021, Georgiadis mocked the move of the restaurant businessmen to hand over the keys of their shops to the Prime Minister Kyriakos Mitsotakis who with one of the most extreme quarantines for COVID-19 in the world has banned the operation of these businesses for months.
 More specifically, Georgiadis told SKAI TV that any restaurant businessman can hand over the keys and his own business to him in order to operate it.

 In May 2021, Georgiadis in a TV appearance supported the distinctions between Greek citizens and tourists regarding the observance of the measures against COVID-19.
 More specifically, Georgiadis stated that the traffic restrictions in Greece may apply after May 15, 2021, when tourism opens in the country, but that these restrictions will apply only to Greek citizens and not to tourists.

 Attacks against Georgiadis' bookstore

-One of the bookstores of Georgiadis publishers (Ekdoseis Georgiadi), in the Exarcheia district of Athens, has been targeted and burnt 17 times by unidentified far-leftist opponents.
+One of the bookstores of Georgiadis publishers (Ekdoseis Georgiadi), in the Exarcheia district of Athens, has been targeted and burnt 17 times by unidentified opponents.
 Georgiadis has since moved this bookstore, stating that he did so to protect the anti-riot police that was tasked to protect his business.
-Nonetheless, a different bookstore of the same publisher was targeted on 15 February 2007, the eighth attack against bookstores of Ekdoseis Georgiadi.
 In November 2012, Georgiadis closed down his bookshop.